volosoft/abp-commercial-docs/en/modules/identity/session-management.md

 Once you revoke a session, the user will be logged out.

+## IdentitySessionCleanupBackgroundWorker

+The `IdentitySessionCleanupBackgroundWorker` is a background worker that will remove the sessions that have not been active in the past.

+###  IdentitySessionCleanupOptions

+* `IsCleanupEnabled`: Default value is `true`.
+* `CleanupPeriod`: Default value is 1 hour.
+* `InactiveTimeSpan`: Default value is `30` days.

 ## How it works

 This feature is dependent on the [Dynamic Claims](https://docs.abp.io/en/abp/latest/Dynamic-Claims) feature of the ABP framework.